 The monastery treasures are exhibited in a small museum and outside is a lovely, flowering garden attended by the 10 monks in residence.
 Mass is held at 11am Sunday all year.

 Visovac island is reachable by boat from Bristane village on the mainland.
 Monastery boats will ferry you to and from Bristane for Sunday mass.
+See the Visovac monastery website for details.
 Otherwise, you must take an excursion boat from Skradin in Krka National Park.